pspete/psPAS/docs/collections/_commands/Get-PASSafe.md

 ```

 ### -sort
-Sorts according to the safeName property in ascending order (default) or descending order.
+Sorts output according to the safeName or ManagingCPM properties.

 Minimum required version 12.0